Skip to Content

 Homemade Gingerbread Syrup

 This homemade gingerbread syrup is made with dark brown sugar, molasses, lots of freshly grated ginger, and a touch of winter spices.
-You’ll love how easy this syrup is to make and it’s perfect in hot lattes, iced coffee, or even hot chocolate!
+You’ll love how easy this syrup is to make, and it’s perfect in hot lattes, iced coffee, or even hot chocolate!

 Homemade Gingerbread Syrup in a glass.

-I spend WAY too much money on iced gingerbread lattes (grande in a venti cup with extra ice, no whip, and only 1 pump of gingerbread) and I really need to stop the daily coffee runs.
+I spend WAY too much money on iced gingerbread lattes (grande in a venti cup with extra ice, no whip, and only 1 pump of gingerbread), and I really need to stop the daily coffee runs.

 In fact, everything that goes into this homemade gingerbread syrup was in my pantry.
+There was no need to run out to the store for ingredients.
+How great is that?

 Homemade Gingerbread Syrup in a small glass jar.